Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Rule Utility

 Intuitively, $|\restrictedinstances{\logicfact}|$ says how many different {groundings} of $\Rule$ entail $\logicfact$, and the logarithm reflects the diminishing returns of recalling the same fact. {Importantly,} recalling the same fact increases {recall} logarithmically, {while} recalling different facts increases {recall} linearly.

-Longer rules are biased to have more groundings in the data than shorter rules, due to a combinatorial explosion.
-Therefore, an issue with recall, as defined above, is that it biases towards longer rules.
-Longer rules increase computational costs, forcing logical solvers to make more approximations during inference, which reduces accuracy.
+Longer rules are biased to have more groundings in the data than shorter rules, due to a combinatorial explosion of possible groundings.
+Therefore, recall is biased towards longer rules.
 To address this, we introduce a complexity factor that penalises longer rules: